radsystems-app/Radsystems-Studio-Docs/custom-code/custom-endpoints.md

 # Test the Code
 There are multiple ways to test the code:
 ## PHPRad Classic
-For **PHPRad Classic** we need to manually define the a routes in routes folder.
+For **PHPRad Classic** we need to manually define the a routes in routes/web.php
 1. Click **Project Explorer**.
 2. Navigate to **routes/web.php**.
 3. Inside the **web.php**, add this code below: